AcalaNetwork/acala-evm-dev-docs/miscellaneous/common-errors.md

 const provider = new EvmRpcProvider('chain node ws url');
 await provider.isReady();
 const signer = new ethers.Wallet('private key', provider);

-// use the signer to send transaction ... await provider.disconnect();
+// send some transactions ...
+await provider.disconnect();
 ```

-Note that `JsonRpcProvider` should still work in most cases, except when sending a transaction.
+Note that `JsonRpcProvider` should still work in most cases, such as getting account balance, etc...
+The only senario that this error occur is when the operation internally calls `Provider.sendTransaction`.

+Also, it only occurs for `ethers.JsonRpcProvider`, and using other providers (such as metamask's provider) should be fine.